olegmekk/test/README.md

-Test with fake data is located under - TestForServerRequest -> TestWithFakeResponse.py Test for working with server is located under - TestForServerRequest -> TestForWorkingServer.py
+Test with fake data is located under - TestForServerRequest -> TestWithFakeResponse.py <br />
+Test for working with server is located under - TestForServerRequest -> TestForWorkingServer.py